Grow Wellthy - Executive Health Coaching

 What is Lifespan vs Healthspan?

-An article in Scientific American brought attention to this concept of "lifespan" vs "healthspan" earlier this year.
-It did a good job of distinguishing between a long lifespan which includes many years of life, and a long healthspan which includes many years of good health within a life.
+An article in Scientific American brought attention to this concept of "lifespan" vs "healthspan" in 2020.(3) It did a good job of distinguishing between a long lifespan which includes many years of life, and a long healthspan which includes many years of good health within lifespan.

 Picture